MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

     :::image type="content" source="media/model-scoring-predict/map-input-columns.png" alt-text="Screenshot of the step to map input columns for ML model predictions." lightbox="media/model-scoring-predict/map-input-columns.png":::

 1. Select **Next** to go to the "Create output table" step.
 1. Provide a name for a new table within the selected lakehouse of your current workspace.
-This output table will store your ML model's input values with the prediction values appended.
-By default, the output table will be created in the same lakehouse as the input table, but the option to change the destination lakehouse is also available.
+This output table stores your ML model's input values with the prediction values appended.
+By default, the output table is created in the same lakehouse as the input table, but the option to change the destination lakehouse is also available.

     :::image type="content" source="media/model-scoring-predict/create-output-table.png" alt-text="Screenshot of the step to create an output table for ML model predictions." lightbox="media/model-scoring-predict/create-output-table.png":::

 1. Select **Next** to go to the "Map output columns" step.
-1. Use the provided text field(s) to name the column(s) in the output table that will store the ML model's predictions.
+1. Use the provided text field(s) to name the column(s) in the output table that stores the ML model's predictions.

     :::image type="content" source="media/model-scoring-predict/map-output-columns.png" alt-text="Screenshot of the step to map output columns for ML model predictions." lightbox="media/model-scoring-predict/map-output-columns.png":::